pavithraes/xprof/docs/overview_page.md

 ## Overview Page

-The overview page provides an aggregated top-level view of how your model performed during a profile run, how well it utilized hardware resources, and so on.
+The overview page provides an aggregated top-level view of how your model performed during a profile run, how well it utilized hardware resources, and where time was spent.
 The overview page acts as a starting point to pursue more detailed analysis using the other tools within XProf.

 ![Tensorboard overview page](images/tensorboard_overview.png)

+The Overview page shows two main sections:
+*   _Performance Summary_ displays details on the average step time, the percentage of time spent on eager execution, as well as the ratio of framework ops executed on the host vs. the device and device compute precisions.
+*   _Step-time Graph_ displays a graph of device step time (in milliseconds) over all the steps sampled.
+Each step is broken into the multiple categories (with different colors) of where time is spent.

 ### Supported Platforms